pragya919/Movie_Recommender/README.md

 This is a basic movie recommendation system using Python and pandas.
 It provides movie recommendations based on correlation(similarity).

 ## How to run
-- Download the repository on your local machine and then run the following command -
+- Clone the repository on your local machine and then run the following command -
 ```jupyter notebook```

 - After opening, click on ```Movie_Recommendations.ipynb```